peff74/esp8266_OLED_HW-364A/README.md

 - The HM605 is a very practical and cheap ESP8266 with 0.96 Inch OLED Display.
 - It is sold on all known platforms.
 - Some dealers provide incorrect technical data, which sometimes makes it difficult to get it up and running...
+- be aware that SDA and SCL may be swapped!!!